 In June 2016, the FASB issued ASU 2016-13 ("ASU 2016-13"), Accounting for Credit Losses (Topic 326).
 ASU 2016-13 requires the use of an "expected loss" model on certain types of financial instruments.
 The standard also amends the impairment model for available-for-sale debt securities and requires estimated credit losses to be recorded as allowances instead of reductions to amortized cost of the securities.
-The new standard will become effective for us beginning with the first quarter 2023.
-The Company is evaluating the new guidance but does not expect it to have a material impact on our consolidated financial statements.
+The new standard will become effective for us beginning with the first quarter 2023, and is not expected to have a material impact on our consolidated financial statements.

-Notes to Consolidated Financial Statements - (Continued) December 31, 2021, 2020 and 2019
+Notes to Consolidated Financial Statements - (Continued) December 31, 2022, 2021 and 2020